 Ten percent (around $50,000) of each annual budget will be available for small, low cost infrastructure projects on outdoor public spaces.
 Any organisation or group that represents a township or community in Marlborough can put forward projects for this fund, excluding Blenheim and Picton/Waikawa as these are funded separately and Havelock, Renwick, Wairau Valley, Spring Creek and Ward, which are currently on the full Small Townships Programme.

 Applications for funding in 2017 have closed.
-Applicants will be notified by 21 April 2017.

 The Township Plan